google/oboe/tests/README.md

 2. Open a terminal window and execute `run_tests.sh`

 ### Prerequisites/caveats

+You must have compiled and executed one of the Oboe examples or OboeTester.
+That ensures that the NDK and cmake is installed.

-Before running the tests you must define `ANDROID_NDK` as an environment variable and make sure `cmake` is on your path.
+You must define `ANDROID_NDK` as an environment variable and make sure `cmake` is on your path.

 To test this on Mac or Linux enter: